 I can tell you exactly what inspired me to do the paintings I am working on now.
 Between December 2019 and February 2020, I was lucky enough to take three trips to Europe: Venice in December (I had never visited it in that month), Paris in January (to see the Francis Bacon show at Centre Pompidou) and Venice in February for the Carnival.
 Each of these trips gave me much needed guidance, renewed my creativity and inspired me to revisit and reinterpret what I refer to as my 'number paintings'.

 Trip no. 1 - Venice, December 2019

-If you visit Venice, you will still find these bas-reliefs except for this one (see above).
+If you visit Venice, you will still find these architectural details except for this one (see above).
 It was put up during Carnival 2006 and then it was removed.
-I found out later on that this house, number 1737, had been used as a mask making shop; hence, the ironic addition of the mask to the bas-relief.
+I found out later on that this house, number 1737, had been used as a mask making shop; hence, the ironic addition of the mask to the sculpted head.

 Trip no. 2 - Paris, January 2020

 If the Venice Carnival up to then had been my major source of inspiration, I had found another muse.
 Bursting at the seams with creativity and inspiration after seeing the Francis Bacon show at Centre Pompidou and catching the Magical Paintings art show at the Picasso Museum, I looked at Paris in a different light.
 Walking around the city, I found addresses with other architectural details that I wanted to turn into my 'number paintings’.
 I saw these Parisian paintings inhabited by my Venetian masked figures.

 If the first trip to Venice in December 2019 had sparkled my interest in doing more 'number paintings', the Francis Bacon show at Centre Pompidou in January 2020 had stimulated me beyond expectation.
 And now it was time to find inspiration in the Venice Carnival 2020 for my new 'number paintings'.
 The problem was that I knew exactly what I was looking for and no guarantee that I would find it.
 But I did.